 - Red Chilli – to bring the heat!
 However, if you don’t want it to be spicy, you can omit the red chilli, but then it will be a slightly different version of tempeh kecap.
 Alternatively, use a teaspoon of red chilli flakes.

 - What is kecap manis?
 Kecap manis is sweet soy sauce.
 It’s thick, gloopy and sugary.
 It’s not particularly healthy, but it is an OG Indonesian ingredient and it wouldn’t be the same without it.
-You could even make your own kecap manis!
+Find out alternatives or make your own kecap manis!

 - Soy sauce – to bring the umami flavour needed to balance out the sweetness of the kecap manis.
 You can swap like for like with tamari if you’d prefer.